mozilla-services/docs/source/storage/apis-2.0.rst

 **GET** **https://<endpoint-url>/info/collection_usage**

-    Returns an object mapping collection names associated with the account to the data volume used for each collection (in KB).
+    Returns an object mapping collection names associated with the account to the data volume used for each collection (in bytes).

     Note that this request may be very expensive as it calculates more detailed and accurate usage information than the request to